To assist students with the registration process, we've included important information below:

 Please note, the Tepper School of Business uses its own registration system.
 For more information, see the Non-Tepper Student Course Requests website.

-Seats are filled on a first-come-first-served basis.
 If you are waitlisted, it is best to attend the class until you are formally registered in it; this will give you a better chance of getting in since you will not have missed any coursework.
 When a student does not attend a waitlisted course, it is assumed that the student is no longer interested in attending, and they will be dropped from the list.
 Please contact the INI Enrollment Services Office for help with managing your registration status.

 Tagging Up: This term refers to confirming your position on waitlists.
 Towards the end of the registration period, Enrollment Services generates emails asking students on waitlists to confirm their position on the list.
 If a student does not tag up, they are dropped from the waitlist.